Course Listing - by Instructor

 Fran Smith Fran Smith holds a B.A. in political science and an M.A. in international relations.
 Her first career was on Capitol Hill as a Congressional aide.
 Her second was in housing development in Honolulu.
 And her third was nonprofit management.
 After retiring, she returned to her love of learning through OLLI at UNLV.
 Although she has no professional art experience, she minored in art history and has pursued her love of art all her adult life through travel.

 Susan Waldman Susan Waldman moved here from New York City in 2006.
-She started OLLI in 2010 and has been part of the Educational Programming Committee, the Volunteer Committee and the Ambassador Committee.
+She started OLLI in 2010 and has been part of the Educational Programming Committee, the Volunteer Committee and is also an active Olli Ambassador.
 She learned to play American and Asian Mahjong in 2008 and has been enjoying and playing ever since.

 Jo Wilkins Jo Wilkins, Chief Executive Officer and Acquisitions Editor for Mystic Publishers, Inc., runs the companies Ink & Quill Publishers (general genres) and NewLink Publishing (Horror, Sci-Fi and Fantasy), and Vision Novels, for authors who want to self-publish without a vanity press.
 She co-authors, the Tyranny Series (Sci-Fi) and one murder mystery.
 She has published in over 20 anthologies and essays, and on KNPR's "Making NV Home".
 She taught beginning and intermediate writing for the City of Henderson.